Eines-Informatiques-Avancades/Project-III/README.md

 ## How to

+> [!IMPORTANT]
+> Current features are only available for serial code, parallel code is WIP!

 1. Clone repository to your local host
+2. Choose *serial* or *parallel (WIP)* folder with `cd serial` or `cd parallel`
-2. Use `make` or `make help` to see the available commands.
+3. Use `make` or `make help` to see the available commands.
-3. Before starting a simulation, change your parameters in *namMD.nml* file
+4. Before starting a simulation, change your parameters in *namMD.nml* file
-4. To carry out the simulation, use `make run` and the program will be compiled and run.
+5. To carry out the simulation, use `make run` and the program will be compiled and run.
-5. Data is generated in *.dat* files.
+6. Data is generated in *.dat* files.
 If you want to generate figures, use `make plot`

 ### Quick guide